10 Steps to a Successful Business Process Documentation With Example

 How Kissflow can help document your process

-Kissflow is a business process management tool that can turn workflows into automated tasks and it can help you in creating automated business process documentation.
+Kissflow is a business process management tool that can turn workflows into automated tasks and it can help you in creating an automated business process documentation.

 Instead of mapping business processes in a standalone documentation tool, you can document, design, automate, and manage processes directly in Kissflow.